Menu

 FCOA SWIMMER 200m

 This certificate is available for any person who can swim 200 meters with no equipment in a repeatable fashion without standing up or holding on.
-This certificate can get approved by any FCOA COACH
+This certificate can get approved by any FCOA COACH IN TRAINING

 FCOA FREEDIVER